 - Use a blender to partially grind the mustard seeds, leaving most of them whole.

-- Add the rest of the ingredients to the blender jar.
+- Add the rest of the ingredients, except for the vinegar, to the blender jar.
 Process for 1 minute.
+(About 15 seconds in a high-speed blender).

 - Pack the mustard into glass jars leaving at least 1-inch head space in each jar.
 Cover the jars tightly.